The True History That Shaped The US In Modern Warfare

 The popular version of American war history in World War II usually starts and ends with Pearl Harbor, D-Day, and the atomic bomb.
 That version is not wrong, but it is incomplete.
 The fuller story is that the war did not just make America a military victor.
 It transformed the United States into the dominant postwar economic and strategic power, while also leaving behind a series of myths that still confuse people today.

-Another lesser-known point is that Britain had to “pay America back after World War II”.
+Britain had to “pay America back after World War II”

 Wartime Lend-Lease aid used during the war was not treated like an ordinary commercial debt that Britain later had to settle in full.
 What Britain did repay was a large postwar American loan, agreed after the war ended, to help keep the UK financially afloat during the brutal transition from wartime survival to peacetime rebuilding.
 That loan was tied to Britain’s collapsing export base, shortage of dollars, and need to keep importing essentials while rebuilding the economy.